Recognizing and preventing sexual abuse

 Sexuality education from parents is very important for people with autism because they are less likely to learn about it from their peers, movies, or other similar sources.
 People with autism must know the difference between appropriate and inappropriate behavior, and to distinguish between the various types of healthy relationships.

-Though the task may seem overwhelming, starting as EARLY as possible and being DIRECT as possible is best.
+Start as early as possible and being direct as possible

 Sexuality instruction focuses first and foremost on personal safety and self knowledge.
 So while sexuality education may be both frightening and complex, it should be considered a key element of a comprehensive transition plan, when the goal is to be a safe, competent, and confident adult (Peter F. Gerhardt, EdD, expert on applied research across the lifespan).